Boulder08/chunknorris/README.md

 **--sample-start-frame** and **--sample-end-frame**: Defines the range to encode a sample from.
 The normal script and encode settings will be used so you can validate for example the film grain/photon noise level using this parameter pair.
 - Example: --sample-start-frame 10200 --sample-end-frame 10500
 - Default: None

+**--rpu**: Path to the Dolby Vision RPU file, enables Dolby Vision encoding mode.
+The script will split the RPU based on the chunks.
+Note that you need to have mkvmerge in PATH in order to be able to use the DoVi mode, ffmpeg loses the metadata when joining chunks at the end.
+- Example: --rpu c:\encoding\rpus\movie_rpu.bin
+- Default: None

+**--cudasynth**: If you are using Donald Graft's CUDASynth version of DGDecode, you can enable this option for better performance in both hardware decoding and tonemapping HDR to SDR for scene change detection.

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.